 If you’ve switched to a vegan or plant-based diet and you’re missing that umami flavor you find in cheese, I have good news for you: It’s called nutritional yeast.

 According to Healthline, the yeast in nutritional yeast is killed off during manufacturing and not alive in the final product.
 So if you’re looking to bake bread with nutritional yeast, you might want to skip out on that experiment – it won’t make your bread ferment or rise.

-Nutritional yeast is a part of my pantry shopping list and I use it from time-to-time to add some flavor to some of my dishes.
-One of my favorite dish to add to?
+It is is a part of my pantry shopping list and I use it from time-to-time to add some flavor to some of my dishes.
+One of my favorite dishes to add to?
 In a stew.
 It’s one of those food items that can be thrown in to just about anything.

 How To Add Nutritional Yeast In Your Dishes?

 Since we’re on the topic of how I like to add nutritional yeast, there are plenty of other ways to include nutritional yeast to your diet.
 You can top nutritional yeast to foods including: stews, soups, salads, pasta dishes, and popcorn.

 Because it takes up more of savory taste, I’d use nutritional yeast on savory dishes.
 Think of it as a topping – similar to how folks use Parmesan cheese.
 Additionally, it can be used as the main star, like cheesy vegan sauces.